tc39/proposal-ses/README.md

 while any necessary preamble computation need only be done once per browser startup as part of the browser implementation.
-The mission of this document is to specify an API and a strategy for incorporating SES into the standard EcmaScript platform.
+The mission of this document is to specify an API and a strategy for incorporating SES into the standard ECMAScript platform.

 ## Proposal

   1. Create a single shared **proto-SES realm** (global scope and set of primordial objects) in which all primordials are already transitively immutable and authority-free.
 Unlike the *SES realms* we define below, in this one shared proto-SES realm the global object itself is also transitively immutable and authority-free.
-These primordials include *all* the primordials defined as mandatory in ES2015 and all those defined by later ratified ECMAScript specs unless stated otherwise.
+These primordials include *all* the primordials defined as mandatory in ES2015 and all those defined by later ratified ECMAScript specs.
 These primordials must include no other objects or properties beyond those specified here.
 Specifically, it contains no host-specific objects.
 The global object is a plain object.

-  1. As a consequence of the deep immutability of the proto-SES realm:
-     When performed using the proto-SES realm's `Date` and `Math`, the expressions `new Date()`, `Date.now()`, and `Math.random()` all throw a `TypeError`.
-(Would another error be more appropriate?)
+  1. As a consequence of the deep immutability of the proto-SES realm, two of its primordials must be modified from the standard: The proto-SES realm's `Date` object has its `now()` method removed and its `new Date()` constructor throws a `TypeError` _(Would a different error be more appropriate?)_.
+The proto-SES realm's `Math` object has its `random()` method removed.

-  1. Add to all realms including the shared proto-SES realm a new builtin function `Reflect.confine(src, endowments)`, which creates a new **SES realm** with its own fresh global object that inherits from the proto-global object.
+  1. Add to all realms, including the shared proto-SES realm, a new builtin function `Reflect.confine(src, endowments)`, which creates a new **SES realm** with its own fresh global object (denoted in the explanation below by the symbol `freshGlobal`) that inherits from the proto-global object.
 This fresh global is also a plain object.
-       * This fresh global object is populated with overriding bindings for the evaluators with global names, `eval` and `Function`.
+       * The `freshGlobal` object is populated with overriding bindings for the evaluators with global names (`eval` and `Function`).
 It binds each of these names to fresh objects that inherit from the corresponding objects from the proto-SES realm.
-       * It then copies the own enumerable properties from `endowments` onto this global,
+       * It then copies the own enumerable properties from `endowments` onto this global (note that this copying happens *after* binding the evaluators, so that the caller of `confine` has the option to endow a SES realm with different evaluators of its own choosing),
        * evaluates `src` as if by `freshGlobal.eval(src)`, and
        * returns the completion value.
 When `src` is an expression, the completion value is the value that the expression evaluates to.